banju-che/horizonkeys/README.md

 ---

-Aestivo is a beautifully designed full-stack e-commerce platform focused on home décor and furnishings.
+Horizonkeys is a beautifully designed full-stack e-commerce platform focused on home décor and furnishings.
 It offers a seamless shopping experience with elegant product displays, secure checkout, and smooth performance across devices.
-Built with scalability and modern design principles in mind, Aestivo brings together functionality and aesthetics to create a platform that feels both modern and user-friendly.
+Built with scalability and modern design principles in mind, Horizonkeys brings together functionality and aesthetics to create a platform that feels both modern and user-friendly.

 ---